Managing and Clipping a Horse with Cushing’s Disease

 - Clip when there is unmanageable sweating, any time of year.

-- Clip when your horse has trouble with cooling out.
+- Clip when your horse has trouble cooling out.
 His body temperature will take longer than usual to return to normal temperature.

 - Clip when there’s a mismatch between the weather and his coat.
 Paying close attention to this will also influence which blade to use.